 In Ikat weaving the dyed yarn is woven in a particular way that beautiful patterns are created on the fabric.
 The yarn has to be kept in particular position on the loom to make the special designs – the process is highly skilled and very time consuming.

+You need highly skilled artisans for this work.
 The weaving of Ikat fabric is very complex and needs a lot of precision in weaving as the warp and weft yarn are resist dyed and they have to be interweaved to make a particular design.
 When Ikat is handwoven, the very complex designs in Ikat weaving can take up to months to finish.

 There are mainly Four types of Ikat weaving – warp Ikat and weft Ikat, double Ikat and compound Ikat

 In warp Ikat the lengthwise thread (warp yarns) are dyed with the resist dyeing process and these thread will be prominently visible in the fabric.
 The weft thread will be in one solid color.
-In weft Ikat, only weft yarn ( crosswise yarn) will be visible prominently making the Ikat patterns.
+In weft Ikat, only weft yarn (crosswise yarn) will be visible prominently making the Ikat patterns.
 The vertical lines may look slightly blurred in warp ikat fabrics where as in weft ikats the horizontal lines are blurred.

-Weft Ikat technique is a preferred one as it creates a longer length of cloth than the warp Ikat, but the time taken to create the fabric is longer and there may be small irregularities in the prints.
+Weft Ikat technique is a preferred method as it creates a longer length of cloth than the warp Ikat, but the time taken to create the fabric is longer and there may be small irregularities in the prints.
 Silk and wool yarns are usually woven in this method.
 Silk weft ikat fabric from south east Asian countries like Indonesia and Bali are particularity distinctive and beautiful.

 Cotton and other plant fibers are usually woven with the warp Ikat technique, though weft Ikat is also used.